MichaelNAndrews/MichaelAndrewsIT1025/Lab2/readme.md

 Information on SSD's can be accessed instantly, at the speed of light, so there is no latency experienced when data is transferred.

 #### ALU and the Control Unit
+The **control unit** receives instructions from RAM and then instructs the **Arithmetic/Logic Unit (ALU)** what operation to perform.

+The ALU will then perform the operation and provide an answer in the form of an output.

+Depending on the instruction, the ALU may not output an answer but will instead use **"flags"** to help control unit determine what to do with next instruction.

 #### CPU, Input & Output
 #### Logic Gates and Circuits
 #### IEEE